News from St. Stephens

 for further information and location.

-O God, the strength of all those who put
+O God, the protector of all that trust in

 Jesus Christ our Lord.
 Amen.